 Documentation contents

 1.1 Installation guide

 Before installing django-flashpolicies, you'll need to have a copy of Django already installed.
-Django 1.0 or later is required, and it's generally recommended that you use the latest stable release of Django.
 For information on obtaining and installing Django, consult the Django download page, which offers convenient packaged downloads and installation instructions.